AkramDevelopment/IMX_BACKEND_MINTING/README.md

 #Starts pushing mints out that are in the queue after validating transaction
 npm run queue

-#Starts script to push mints that failed due to API failure issues (Not available as of writing this will be coming in the next code update)
+#Starts script to push mints that failed due to API failure issues
 npm run retry
 ```